Suchakra8555/Employee_attrition_predictor/README.md

 - **Flask:** Employed for building the web application.
 - **HTML and CSS:** Utilized for designing and styling the user interface.

-Feel free to explore the code in the repository and contribute to the enhancement of this predictive model for employee attrition.
-Your input is valuable in refining strategies for retaining valuable talent in the ever-evolving workplace.